joestone97/cosc591/README.md

 ## Context
 The educational workshop was created for a University of New England (UNE) Masters of Data Science project.
 The client, Ron Bradbury, requested a web application be developed that can be used to teach High School Students the key concepts in directional hearing.

-The essence of the project relates to the ality of humans (and other animals) to identify the direction of a sound source in a transverse plane is due to having two ears.
+The essence of the project relates to the ability of humans (and other animals) to identify the direction of a sound source in a transverse plane is due to having two ears.
 It is thought that the key factors in identifying direction are differences in L-R sound: